MyTooliT/Protocol/Commands.md

 - [`Oversampling Rate`](#value:oversampling-rate): 64 (byte value = 6)
 - [`Reference Voltage`](#value:reference-voltage): 3.3 ($V_{DD}$) (byte value = 66)

-<a name="command:Get-Set-Used-Sensors"></a>
+<a name="command:get-set-sensors"></a>

-### Command `Get/Set Used Sensors`
+### Command `Get/Set Sensors`

 #### Notes

-- If a sensor number sent with a "Set" command is bigger than the number of sensors defined by the holder it will raise an error.
+- If a sensor number sent with a "Set" command is greater than the number of sensors defined by the sensor device then the sensor device will react with an error message.
-- If a `0x00` is sent as a sensor number with a "Set" command it will use the momentary set sensor instead of changing the sensor.
+- The sensor number `0` represents a special value that tells the sensor device to keep the current sensor configuration value for the specified measurement channel.

 #### Values